RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-08-10-newsletter.md

 #### Research IT Consultations
 Alongside the HPC Drop-In sessions, Research IT are also running one to one consultations to solve in depth user specific problems.
 These consultations can be booked via our webpage.
 If you are interested please visit the following link: <https://students.sheffield.ac.uk/it-services/research/support>.

-### Training

-Research IT is providing a place for beginners or advanced users to expand their knowledge of HPC and different programming languages.
-The courses are part of the Doctoral Development Programme.
-For more information please visit our training registration web page (via VPN): [https://crs.shef.ac.uk](crs.shef.ac.uk).

-**Git & GitHub through GitKraken workshop - from Zero to Hero!**

-This highly popular workshop will run again in September, October and November.
-[Join the RSE mailing list][rse-mail-list] to be the first to get the details.

 ## Sheffield RSE Team